-In Urdu, Sir Peh Talway means ‘sword above my head’.
+In Urdu, Sir Pe Talwar means ‘sword above my head’.
 It refers to living under constant threat, going day to day as if there were a sword waiting to drop down on you.

 Fiza’s story begins in Lahore, as the child of a conservative and very violent father.
 Born with a love of dance, Fiza (Fresh Air) hides her talents from her family and those around her.
-A free-spirited girl, Fiza’s life take a turn when she is 17, and is pushed into an arranged marriage.
+A free-spirited girl, Fiza’s life takes a turn when she is 17 and is pushed into a forced marriage.

 Direction and Choreography: Magdalen Bartlett

 “This vibrant production of Sir Pe Talwar (the literal meaning of which is ‘sword above my head’) poignantly delivers an extraordinary story through a fusion of music and dance… Robust and poignant.” – A Younger Theatre